lkilpatrick/gitstream-mkdocs/docs/15_cm-schema.md

 You can also add custom filters, see [instructions](28_custom-filters.md).

+## Automation actions

+Actions the desired automations that are triggered when all conditions are met, read more [here](25_gitstream-actions.md).

 ## Schema

 The following sections are used in `.cm` file to describe the desired automations: